How to Pack for a Beach Vacation in JUST a Carry On

 What to Pack: Intimates

-Pack: One or two multi use bras, preferably in nude as well as nude panties.
+Pack: One or two multi use bras and one pair of panties per day.
 Or go commando to save space and beat the tropical heat!

 What to Pack: Toiletries & Makeup